alice-labs/plugin-woocommerce/readme.txt

 **Get verified green tick mark**
 Stop sending your order confirmations from some other companies’ WhatsApp numbers.
 Let customers see your brand and number in all store notifications.
 MyAlice helps you get verified without any charges, get access to the Official WhatsApp API.

-**View reports and analytics**
+**Track revenue and ROI**
+Analyze the revenue of your WhatsApp messages, campaigns, and store automation.
 Access reports on all incoming messages, agent response times, agent performance, conversation status, etc. Use these in-depth analytics to improve agent performance.
-Send a targeted message to new customers through WhatsApp and check the status through campaign reports.

-Easily migrate from Wati, Zendesk, Freshdesk, Reamaze, Tidio, Drift, Intercom, Tawk, HubSpot, Crisp, Reve Chat, Live Chat, Gupshup, 360Dialog.
-Kaleyr, ZOKO, Interakt, AiSensy, SuperLemon, DelightChat, Bitespeed, Gorgias, Richpanel, Helpscout, UVDesk and eDesk.
+Easily migrate from Tidio, HubSpot, Tawk, Crisp, Reve Chat, Live Chat, Jivo Chat, Olark, Chatra, Wati, Zendesk, Freshdesk, Reamaze, Drift, Intercom, Helpscout, Zoho, and eDesk.
 We'll assist you with migration.

 **When you succeed, we succeed.
 Our team of experts will go above and beyond to understand your business and implement a solution that shows immediate impact.
 [Get a demo](https://www.myalice.ai/demo) or [Sign-up](https://app.myalice.ai/register/) to see it in action.**